CodingMilitia/Blog/privacy.md

 Besides using [GitHub](https://github.com) to host the projects I usually talk about here, I use it to host some code snippets using the provided widgets, so GitHub might also collect some info on this.

 ## YouTube
 I embed some [YouTube](https://youtube.com) videos, some I record and others by third parties.
-Again, due to using the provided widgets, Google might collect some info regarding this videos.
+Again, due to using the provided widgets, Google might collect some info regarding these videos.